sap-tutorials/Tutorials/tutorials/ai-core-orchestration-consumption/ai-core-orchestration-consumption.md

 author_profile: https://github.com/I321506
 ---

-# Consumption of GenAI models Using Orchestration - A Beginner's Guide
+# Consumption of GenAI models Using Orchestration service V2 - A Beginner's Guide
 <!-- description --> In this tutorial, we are going to learn the simple consumption of Gen AI models using the Orchestration.

 ## You will learn
-- How to inference GenAI models Using Orchestration
+- How to inference GenAI models Using Orchestration Service v2

 ## Prerequisites
 1. **BTP Account**